 One of Michigan’s unheralded national parks, Sleeping Bear Dunes spreads across 35 miles of prime Lake Michigan shoreline.
 There are two main ways to absorb the true-blue lake views.
 One is the Pierce Stocking Scenic Drive, a 7-mile, one-lane, picnic-grove-studded loop.
 The other is the Dune Climb, which entails slogging up a 200ft-high sand pile.
 It will punish your leg muscles, but the summit view of panoramic, Caribbean-hued water is worth it.

-The park’s 14 beaches and 100 miles of forested hiking trails provide more gorgeous vistas, and many families return here year after year to indulge in them
+The park’s 14 beaches and 100 miles of forested hiking trails provide more gorgeous vistas, and many families return here year after year to enjoy them.

 3. Traverse City